 What do you think about our sex life?

-Since it invites criticism, this subject can be difficult to broach, which is why most couples steer clear of it.
-To improve and enjoy your sex life with your spouse, it is essential to express your needs and wants in bed.
+Since it invites criticism, this subject can be difficult to broach, which is why most couples avoid it.
+To improve and enjoy your sex life with your spouse, expressing your needs and wants in bed is essential.
 Whatever the case, sex is the foundation of a relationship, and both partners should have their wishes realized.

 What else do you require of me?

-For a relationship to succeed, both partners must be ready to sacrifice for one another, both physically and emotionally.
-Make sure you are aware of what your spouse needs more from you, whether it be time, appreciation, cuddles, or compliments, and be prepared to provide it to them if you can.
+For a relationship to succeed, both partners must be ready to sacrifice for one another physically and emotionally.
+Make sure you know what your spouse needs more from you, whether it be time, appreciation, cuddles, or compliments, and be prepared to provide it if you can.
 Never let the daily difficulties prevent you from attending to your partner’s needs; keep in mind that partnerships are driven by a willingness to offer.

 Related Article: HEARTBREAK NATION: AVERAGE AMERICAN HAS HAD THEIR HEART BROKEN 2.55 TIMES IN THEIR LIFE